 No single food contains all the essential nutrients the body needs to be healthy and function efficiently so it is important that the content of the packed lunch is varied.

 NB: We do not allow any fizzy drinks, sweets or chocolate bars to be eaten at school.
+If your child chooses to bring grapes into school, please ensure that the grapes are cut in half lengthways.

 Please see the weekly newsletter to find out the menu for each week